doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

       * When prompted for *"jumplinux1" has fingerprint...* select *Continue*.
       * When prompted for *Enter password* use the value of the *adminpassword* secret in key vault.
         * This will install Visual Studio code remote development binaries on *jumplinux1*.
-      * Verify that *SSH:jumplinux1* is displayed in the lower left hand corner
+      * Verify that *SSH:jumplinux1* is displayed in the green status section in the lower left hand corner.
       * Connect to remote file system
         * Navigate to *View* > *Explorer*
         * Click *Open Folder*
         * Accept the default folder (home directory) and click *OK*.
         * When prompted for *Enter password* use the value of the *adminpassword* secret in key vault.
         * When prompted with *Do you trust the authors of the files in this folder?* click *Yes, I trust the authors*.
-          * Verify the home directory structure displayed in Explorer.
+        * Review the home directory structure displayed in Explorer.
       * Open a bash terminal
         * Navigate to *View* > *Terminal*.
 This will open up a new bash shell.
         * Verify the Linux distribution and version by running the command `cat /etc/*-release`.
-        * Verify the Terraform version by running the command `terraform --version`.
         * Verify the Azure CLI version by running the command `az --version`.
         * Verify the PowerShell version by running the command `pwsh --version`.
+        * Verify the Terraform version by running the command `terraform --version`.

 ## Documentation